If you did not find specific instructions for a framework that you are using, you can still integrate mooi following these general steps.

 Within that directory, create a translations.yaml file with your strings

-languages: # English is assumed by default, you don't need to list it
+# ./mooi/translations.yamllanguages:# English is assumed by default, you don't need to list it-de-fr-ru # etc.entries:-key:my_string_idvalue:Hello Worlddescription:A message that is shown on the main screen of the app # etc.

 Step 2 - Define an output format